mfrankz/microbiome/README.md

 plot_richness(ps, x="When", measures=c("Shannon", "Simpson"), color="When")
 ```

 2. Create a publication-quality alpha diversity plot.
 If you would like to change any features (e.g., colors, axes), use ggplot2 syntax to edit.
+If you have additional grouping variables, consider using +facet_wrap(~VAR_NAME).
 ```
 #set theme
 my_theme<-theme(